We are currently accepting applications for one rural health postdoctoral associate position beginning on or after

 At the University of Minnesota Rural Health Research Center (RHRC), we conduct policy-relevant research to improve the lives of rural residents and families, to advance health equity, and to enhance the vitality of rural communities.
 We invite scholars from diverse backgrounds to apply for the RHRC’s Rural Health Equity Postdoctoral Program.

 The program will support the professional development of researchers who can address critical gaps in knowledge by doing the following:

 - Conduct research to inform the development, implementation, and evaluation of health policy that advances health equity in individuals, families, and communities, with a focus on rural areas and geographic inequities.

-- Study the impacts of institutional and governmental policies that affect health care access, health care quality, social determinants of health, systems of care and services, and population health outcomes across the lifespan with a focus on pregnancy, childbirth, and the postpartum period.
+- Study the impacts of institutional and governmental policies that affect health care access, health care quality, maternity care, social determinants of health, systems of care and services, and population health outcomes across the lifespan with a focus on pregnancy, childbirth, and the postpartum period.

 - Focus and engage with rural populations that face structural barriers to good health outcomes, including the following: communities of color, Indigenous people, women and girls, LGBTQ individuals, people with disabilities, older adults, and people with limited incomes.

 - Conduct research in partnership with communities, and communicate findings to policymakers and back to communities, highlighting the impact of decisions for individual, family, and community health.

 The primary goal of this program is to train scholars who will become innovative research leaders in rural health.
 The postdoctoral associate will receive mentorship and support from the RHRC leadership and staff and closely collaborate on projects.

-The associate will also have an opportunity to develop and implement an independent rural health equity research project specifically focused on rural Minnesota.
-The specific focus and methodology of this project will depend on the expertise and interest of the fellow, but may include quantitative analysis, qualitative data collection and analysis, and community-engaged work.
+The associate will also have an opportunity to develop and implement an independent rural health equity research project focused on rural Minnesota.
+The specific focus and methodology of this project will depend on the expertise and interest of the associate, but may include quantitative analysis, qualitative data collection and analysis, and community-engaged work.

-Postdoctoral associates must have (or be close to completing) the following requirements:
+Postdoctoral associates must have (or will complete by 8/31/2022) the following requirements:

 - Graduated from a doctoral program with a focus in health policy, public health, demography, geography, sociology, or a closely-related discipline.